-While the firm does not generally require a minimum investment, it does typically charge a minimum quarterly fee of $2,500 for its services.
+While this firm generally doesn't require a minimum investment, it typically charges a minimum quarterly fee ranging from $2,500 to $3,500 for its services.
 Brighton Jones may reduce or waive this fee at its own discretion.

 Services Offered by Brighton Jones

-Brighton Jones offers investment management and financial planning services.
-It can manage investment portfolios with asset allocations that adhere to the client's risk tolerance investment goals and other unique circumstances in order to help the client meet investment objectives.
+Brighton Jones offers a combination of investment management and financial planning services.
+It can manage investment portfolios with asset allocations that adhere to a client's risk tolerance, investment goals and other unique circumstances in order to help them meet their goals.

-Advisors can also provide stand-alone financial planning services depending on the client’s needs.
-The plan may cover various financial tasks including:
+Advisors can also provide stand-alone financial planning services based on the client’s needs.
+The plan may cover various financial tasks, including:

 - Estate planning

 - Retirement planning

 - Strategic philanthropic planning

 - Risk management

 In addition, the firm offers advisory services to sponsors of retirement plans.
 Brighton Jones can assist with various needs, such as offering investment selection advice for the plan’s participants.